 There are two modes of operation: Data transfer mode and Normal operation mode.
 When in the data transfer mode, flights can be downloaded and the NanoConfig program can be run.
 Normal operation mode is when the logger is ready for recording flights.

-The mode in which the NANO3 is operating can be determined from the main screen or LEDs, when the screen is off.
+The mode in which the NANO is operating can be determined from the main screen or the LEDs when the screen is off.

 In data transfer mode, the last two or three green LEDs will be permanently lit, on the screen, there will be a message "USB connected", whereas in the normal operation mode, up to four LEDs will be blinking, or the screen will display data only.
-See chapter 4.2 for a detailed explanation of each LED.
+See Section 4.2 for a detailed explanation of each LED.

-4.1 Powering on
+4.1 Powering On

-There are three ways to power on the NANO3 flight recorder.
+There are three ways to power on the NANO flight recorder.

-Press or rock the rocker button and the NANO3 will power on.
-It will go directly to normal operation mode.
-On startup, a splash screen will appear with information containing the Serial number and version of firmware.
-The NANO3 will then go into normal operation mode.
+Press or rock the rocker button and the NANO will power on On start-up, a splash screen will appear with information containing the Serial number and version of firmware.
+The NANO will then go into normal operation mode.

-Connect the NANO3 to a computer using a USB cable.
+Connect the NANO to a computer using a USB cable.
 It will automatically power on and the last two or three LEDs will light up.
 At the same time you will see the first message "USB connecting..." and later "USB connected", when the connection is established.
-This indicates that the NANO3 flight recorder is in data transfer mode.
+This indicates that the NANO flight recorder is in data transfer mode.
 You may now run the NanoConfig program or copy flights using standard methods for copying files.

-Connect the NANO3 to NanoPower cable.
-The NANO3 will then automatically power on and after approximately 20seconds the NANO3 will go into normal operation mode.
+Connect the NANO to NanoPower cable.
+The NANO will then automatically power on and after approximately 20seconds the NANO will go into normal operation mode.